Laundromat volunteer who was stabbed to death in Owings Mills remembered by friends, family

 Investigators believe Julian Funderburk, 29, and Lewis got into an argument in the 10,000 block of Reisterstown Road before Funderburk stabbed him and ultimately killed him.

-Funderburk allegedly told Lewis that he was going to get a knife and cut off his head.
+Officials said Funderburk told Lewis that he was going to get a knife and cut off his head.

-After that, Funderburk left, reportedly returned with a knife, and repeatedly attacked Lewis outside of the laundromat.
+After that, Funderburk left, reportedly returned with a knife, and repeatedly attacked Lewis outside of the laundromat, according to charging documents.

-Then Funderburk chased him inside, which is where he continued the attack.
+Then Funderburk chased him inside, which is where he continued the attack, according to authorities.

 Police say that Lewis died at the site of the stabbing.